Caught on camera: Do you know them?

-CD150 is in relation to a theft from a shop on January 5.
+CD158 is in relation to a theft from a shop on January 8.

 Some of these people could be suspects and have not necessarily commited a crime.